To opt out of SEIU Local 1 dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU Local 1 is the designated union for many janitors, security officers, and other service workers employed in the midwest including Talmedge City Schools, City of Cleveland, Cuyahoga Falls City Schools, Medina County and other local government employees.
+Service Employees International Union (SEIU) Local 1 is the designated union for approximately 50,000 janitors, security officers, and other service workers employed in the midwest including Talmedge City Schools, City of Cleveland, Cuyahoga Falls City Schools, Medina County and other local government employees.